 Now, it becomes of utmost importance for us to know how to inculcate such qualities in students.
 Here we have listed certain techniques that help teachers and parents in building these traits in the student.

 Provide students with opportunities

-It is a prime responsibility of schools that they provide students with a platform that help them to showcase their inert skills.
-Every school should conduct extra-curricular activities like debates, declamations, dance competitions, singing concerts, skits and dramas.
+It is a prime responsibility of schools that they provide students with a platform that helps them to showcase their inert skills.
+Every school should conduct extra-curricular activities like debates, declamations, dance competitions, singing concerts, skits, and dramas.
 By means of such events, apart from academics students can set goals to win in such activities as well.